OYAK reinforces its power in the Southeast Asian market with its Almatis facility in Falta | www.lokmattimes.com

 OYAK reinforces its power in the Southeast Asian market with its Almatis facility in Falta

-Strategic investment by OYAK to India: OYAK General Manager Suleyman Savas Erdem said, "We have taken great steps in the recent years with the vision of becoming a global player.
-Our Falta investment is proof of OYAK's power and greatness."The world's largest alumina producer Almatis, a member of OYAK Group Companies, has put into operation its tabular alumina facility, which it has integrated by equipping it with new technologies, in the Falta region of India.

-Strategic investment by OYAK to India: OYAK General Manager Suleyman Savas Erdem said, "We have taken great steps in the recent years with the vision of becoming a global player.
-Our Falta investment is proof of OYAK's power and greatness."The world's largest alumina producer Almatis, a member of OYAK Group Companies, has put into operation its tabular alumina facility, which it has integrated by equipping it with new technologies, in the Falta region of India.
+Kolkata (West Bengal) [India], February 10: Strategic investment by OYAK to India: OYAK General Manager Süleyman Savaş Erdem said, “We have taken great steps in the recent years with the vision of becoming a global player.
+Our Falta investment is proof of OYAK’s power and greatness.”The world’s largest alumina producer Almatis, a member of OYAK Group Companies, has put into operation its tabular alumina facility, which it has integrated by equipping it with new technologies, in the Falta region of India.

 OYAK will grow in the Southeast Asian market with the Falta facility, where semi-finished products will be produced from now on.
 The tabular alumina plant in Falta, which OYAK has integrated backwards, has been a fitting response to the ‘Make in India’ call of the Indian government for producers.
 With this investment, Almatis has integrated the entire tabular alumina production process in India, where it previously supported some of its production with own global operational network and has been operating since 1995.